-In this tutorial, we’ll see how we can delete, remove, log out or sign out of Google account on Android devices.
+In this tutorial, we’ll see how we can delete, remove, log off or sign out of Google account on Android devices.
 Using this method, you can remove or sign out of WhatsApp, Facebook, Instagram, Twitter accounts on Android too.

 If you ever have more than one account on your Android phone and find yourself wanting to either remove, log out or sign out of an account or add another one instead then it can be quite a complex process.
 Fortunately, help is at hand, and with this simple tutorial you can sign out in no time.